lslezak/yast-container/README.md

 ### Package Management

-Libzyp supports installing into a chroot directory, that's used during standard installation.
+Libzypp supports installing into a chroot directory, that's used during standard installation.
 That means the package management should work fine.

 But the problem is that YaST needs to distinguish between the packages needed